Asritha548/Project/README.md

 ###Application Container

-This container will hold the Application,ie, API service for our scraper.The data which is saved in DB by scraper can be accessed using this container.The Dockerfile for the docker image will be present in the repo under'application' folder.The ENV_variables  which should be passed are:
+This container will hold the Application,ie, API service for our scraper.The data which is saved in DB by scraper can be accessed using this container.The ENV_variables are:

 - DB_PASS:Password for DB user .
 - DB_USER:Username for  the user who have access to the data.